yannS2016/iotivity-constrained-arduino/README.md

 `make ARCH=avr SERVER=1 IPV4=1 DYNAMIC=1 XMEM=1 upload`
 #### Using an External SRAM:
 ```
-Consult the setup.mk to select the memory configuration that suite your needs
+Consult the avr.mk to select the memory configuration that suite your needs
 make SERVER=1 IPV4=1  DYNAMIC=1 XMEM=1 upload
 ```
 ### For ARM(SAM or DUE) target